-Jools Townsend, Chief Executive, Community Rail Network shares her fascinating thoughts about travel and how important it is going to be in tackling loneliness and in bringing our communities together again post Covid-19.
+Jools Townsend, Chief Executive, Community Rail Network shares her fascinating thoughts with the IG Central and Local Government Hub about travel and how important it is going to be in tackling loneliness and in bringing our communities together again in the aftermath of Covid-19.

 Through Covid-19, our communities face unprecedented challenges, and the implications of social isolation have been brought uncomfortably to the fore.
 Travel is not an option for most of us, except key workers, keeping vital services going.
 But thinking forward, to when we start to rebuild, travel and bring our communities together again, transport, and its relationship to tackling loneliness, should be up there in our thinking.